 What do the Statistics say?

 Looking at that from the Statistics’ point of view the system is premised on betting on any 18 out of 37 numbers and on the basis of that we can assume that in the long term betting it should go below zero.
-Generally, the probability of winning is 18/37 = 48, 65%, and an expected profit is 48, 65*18-51, 35*18 = minus 48, 6 units per 100 spins.
+Generally, the probability of winning in roulette is 18/37 = 48, 65%, and an expected profit is 48, 65*18-51, 35*18 = minus 48, 6 units per 100 spins.
 Well, let’s see this following test simulation per 20.000 spins:

 Obviously, the progression went completely below zero as we had assumed.
 We observed a downward trend.
 We have attempted to apply a linear series progression.
 It meant that if we bet on certain numbers per every 20 spins and we did not reach a profit, so then we increased the bet size by one unit on each number.
 The outcomes are shown in the following graph: